 The Administrative Assistant will conduct elections for Senate positions in a timely manner to allow faculty members to arrange a work schedule to accord with Senate meetings.
-Each contract faculty area will have two representatives.
+Each regular contract faculty area will have two representatives.
 Half of all Senate positions will be elected each year.
-Associate faculty will have six representatives.
-Half of all associate positions will be elected each year.
+Adjunct Associate faculty will have four six representatives.
+Half of all adjunct associate positions will be elected each year.

 Members of the electorate may offer their own name in nomination for a Senate seat or another member of the electorate may nominate a member of the electorate provided that the name is submitted by permission of the nominee.
 In either case, the nominees should provide the Administrative Assistant a statement supporting their candidacy and explaining their intention to serve in the capacity of a member of the Academic Senate.
-Candidate headshots, to be included with their ballot, are permissible.
 The statement will be presented on the ballot.
 Any eligible faculty member may run for any area representative position.
 If no one is nominated for a seat for an area representative, then that seat will be filled by an at-large representative.
 The Administrative Assistant will publicize the manner and the time window during which nominations will be accepted.
-The nomination period will be open for three weeks.
+The nomination period will be open for two weeks.
 At the close of the nomination period, the Administrative Assistant, in partnership with the Elections Committee, will send out electronic ballots to the areas.
 Elections will run for one week.

-Following the area elections, the nomination period for At-Large seats will be two weeks and the election will be open for one week.
+The nomination period should be open for thirty days prior to the end of the election.
+Once the Administrative Assistant receives all nominations, then thelist of candidates and their areas of representation will be sent out electronically two weeksprior to the close of the election.
+All faculty members eligible to vote should receive writtennotice about the candidate list.
+Following the area elections, T-the nomination period for At-Large seats will be open for two weeks and the election will be open run for one week.

 Voting will be by means of an email ballot.
-In area elections, only eligible faculty members within the area may vote.
-Area representative ballots will offer an option to vote for an "at-large representative."
+In each elections for area representatives, only eligible faculty members within the area may vote.
+In each election for an area representative, the ballot Area representative ballots will offer an option to vote for an "at-large representative."
 If "at-large representative" receives the highest number of votes, the position will then change to an at-large position to be filled at the next at-large election.
-At-large elections occur after the area election.
+At-large elections occur after the area elections cycle for all areas vote for their representative(s).
 All eligible faculty members may vote for at-large representatives.
 After completion of the normal two-year term, the at-large position(s) will become an area position again.

-Voting procedures:
+Voting procedures will include:

-- A. Careful distribution of appropriate email ballots to the area electorate for area representatives. - B. The Senate Office will maintain an accurate list of electorate members, with their representational area specified. - C. The Senate Office will provide written notice of the deadline for the submission of the ballots. - D. Representational Seats The Senate Office will provide election results; to be elected candidates must receive a plurality of the total votes cast by the constituency. - E. If a seat is vacated after area nominations are close, then that seat will be added to the At-
+- A. Careful distribution of appropriate email ballots to the area electorate for area representatives. - B. The Senate Office will maintain an accurate list of electorate members, with their representational area specified. - C. The Senate Office will provide written notice of the deadline for the submission of the ballots. - D. Representational Seats The Senate Office will provide election results; to be elected candidates must receive a plurality of the total votes cast by the constituency. - E. If a seat is vacated after area nominations are close, then that seat will be added to the At- Large Election. - F. At-Large Seats Candidates for an at-large position will be elected if they are among those receiving the highest number of votes. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. The Election Committee members will certify a completed election report.

-Large Election.

-- F. At-Large Seats Candidates for an at-large position will be elected if they are among those receiving a plurality of the total votes cast by the constituency. - G. In the case of an exact tie, there will be a run-off election between the candidates with the highest vote count. - H. Associate Seats the Senate Office will provide election results; to be elected, candidates must receive a plurality of the total votes cast by the associate constituency; once top candidates are forwarded by the senate office as confirmed by the Election Committee, the ASEC will assign Senators to areas best fitting their discipline. - I. The Election Committee members will certify a completed election report.